Collapsing in polygonal dynamics: Collapsing

-The previous conjecture used the fact that the monodromy of a polygon has $d+1$ distinct fixed points (which is generic in $\PGL{d+1}$).
-However, the original questions were formulated for closed polygons, and $\mathrm{Id}$ fixes every point.

-However, if the system we're interested in admits a scaling symmetry, we can use the infinitesimal monodromy of a polygon to retrieve the ``true fixed points'' of the identity; using the previous work for twisted polygons, we can find the potential collapse points for the closed ones.
-Regardless of the validity of conjecture \ref{conj:asympt}, the next theorem gives us a non-trivial analogue of lemma~\ref{lemma:twist_cv_point}.
+By lemma \ref{lemma:twist_cv_point}, we know that the only potential collapsing points of a polygon are fixed by its monodromy.
+However, this is useless for closed polygons (whose monodromy is $\mathrm{Id}$).
+But if the dynamic admits a scaling symmetry, we can use the infinitesimal monodromy\footnote{See definition \ref{prop:infinit_monod}.} to retrieve the ``true fixed points'' of the identity.

-\begin{theorem} Let $T$ be a polygonal transformation taking place in $\mathbb{P}^d(k)$ where $k$ is a complete field, such that the dynamic admits a scaling symmetry.
-Let $P$ be a closed polygon and $M'$ be its infinitesimal monodromy.
+\begin{theorem} Let $P$ be a closed polygon satisfying the hypothesis of theorem \ref{thm:asympt_periodic}.
+Moreover, suppose that the dynamic admits a scaling symmetry.
+Then, the collapse point $q$ is a fixed point of the infinitesimal monodromy $M'(1)$. \end{theorem}

-If the vertices of $P$ collapse to a point $q$ under the iteration of $T$, then $q$ has to be an eigenline of $M'$. \end{theorem}

-\begin{proof} Suppose that the vertices of $P$ collapse to the point $q$ under the iteration of $T$.
-Then, since the scaling symmetry conjugates the dynamic, we also have that the vertices of the twisted polygons $P_z=((p_{1}(z),\dots,p_{n}(z)),M_z)$ collapse to some points $q_\pm (z)$.
-Because of lemma~\ref{lemma:twist_cv_point}, they have to be fixed points of $M_z$.
-For $z\sim1$ we have so the fixed points of $M_z$ tend towards the ones of $M'$.
-Since $q=q(1)$, we have the result. \end{proof}

-If the scaling symmetry acts by birational transformations, which is the case in every encountered situation so far, we can give a generalization of \cite[Thm.
-1.1]{glickLimitPointPentagram2020}.